MorriganH/quik-a-nik/README.md

 ## Frontend

-- cd frontend/
+- `cd frontend/`

 ### To run in browser

-- npm run web
+- `npm run web`

 ### To run on mobile

-- npx expo start --tunnel
+- `npx expo start --tunnel`
+If you are on android, download the Expo Go app
+Scan the QR code to veiw your app

 ## Backend

-- cd backend/
+- `cd backend/`
-- npm start
+- `npm start`